TV Tropes Needs Your Help

 - Subverted with Afro-Asian singer Crystal Kay.
 She's half-Asian, but that half is actually zainichi Korean.

-- And from the other side of the Atlantic, Amerie Rogers.
+- And from the other side of the Pacific, Amerie Rogers.

 - African-American but quarter-Japanese enka singer Jero.